atsushieno/aap-juce/README.md

 # AAP-JUCE: JUCE audio plugin and hosting support for AAP (Android Audio Plugin)

-This repo is the place where we have JUCE integration support modules for [android-audio-plugin-framework](https://github.com/atsushieno/android-audio-plugin-framework) (AAP), for both plugins and hosts.
+This repo is the place where we have the common JUCE integration support modules for [android-audio-plugin-framework](https://github.com/atsushieno/android-audio-plugin-framework) (AAP), for both plugins and hosts.

 The entire AAP framework is on early development phase and not ready for any serious consumption yet.
 Everything is subject to change.
-Contributions are welcome but documentation is poor, and source code is ugly yet.
+Contributions are welcome but please bear in mind, documentation is poor and source code is ugly yet.
+We have [GitHub discussions for the project](https://github.com/atsushieno/aap-juce/discussions/landing) enabled so please feel free to shoot your questions, if any.

+## Existing ports

 This repository used to contain a handful of sample projects, but to avoid bloat core library repository, they are split from here and have their own repositories.

-- There is [aap-juce-world](https://github.com/atsushieno/aap-juce-world) repository that builds "everything" that at least build.
-It is rarely updated as it takes 5 hours with 700MB for build artifacts on GitHub Actions.
+- ~There is [aap-juce-world](https://github.com/atsushieno/aap-juce-world) repository that builds "everything" that at least build.
+It is rarely updated as it takes 5 hours with 700MB for build artifacts on GitHub Actions.~ We ended up to stop doing this so far, at least under the current approach of literally building everything.
 - Host:
   - [aap-juce-plugin-host](https://github.com/atsushieno/aap-juce-plugin-host) from JUCE [AudioPluginHost](https://github.com/WeAreROLI/JUCE/tree/master/extras/AudioPluginHost/)
   - [aap-juce-helio](https://github.com/atsushieno/aap-juce-helio) from [helio-fm/helio-workstation](https://github.com/helio-fm/helio-workstation)